 Nuno is currently the Chief Marketing & Growth Officer at the Portugal Football Federation.
 His role involves managing a team of over 20 across marketing, brand, sponsorship, merchandising & licensing, esports, ticketing, digital transformation and fan engagement.
 Formerly at Nike, Nuno is a modern CMO specialized in digital who builds brands, drives revenue and catalyzes growth.
 He has led breakthrough brand campaigns and digital innovation projects, including those around tournaments such as the 2012 and 2016 European Championships, the 2014 and 2018 World Cups, Olympics and more.

 Nuno is an innovator and native storyteller who inspires communities, everyday athletes and sports lovers to fulfil their passion through passion and hard work.

-EMEA Sports Programming Lead
+Global Sports Programming Lead